jeremy-donson/oss-survive-and-thrive-guide/README.md

 [Windows Support Info](pages/win-support.md)

-- NOTE: The likelihood of doing any damage to hardware or software from this recipe is nil.
-The costs are $0.

 ---

 ## UNIVERSAL SYSTEM MANAGEMENT RULES OF SURVIVAL

-- All computer users must know how to...
+- All self-reliant computer users must know how to...

 1. Securely backup and restore our personal account data.